Hit enter to search

 How can I determine what credits will transfer?

 The Office of the Registrar will evaluate your transcripts to determine what college level courses will apply toward a bachelor's degree.
 A summary of transfer credits accepted, a major degree audit and a classification can be determined if you submit your transcripts early.
 While unofficial evaluations may be completed on unofficial transcripts, official copies are required for a degree audit to be developed.
 Technical, vocational and remedial classes will not count as transfer credits.
 NNU does not accept grades below a C- (1.75) for transfer credits.
-If you have course work from a college outside of the U.S., official course descriptions in English are required.
+If you have course work from a college outside of the U.S., additional information may be required (see this link for more details).

 Will I lose credit if I transfer to NNU from a quarter system?

-If a student is transferring from a quarter system to NNU, that student will not lose credits.
-The transfer credits are simply calculated into the semester system.
+If a student is transferring from a quarter system to NNU, their transferable credits are simply calculated into the semester system.
 Quarter credits are divided by 1.5 to calculate semester credits.

 Will NNU accept college level examination program (CLEP) credit and/or Advanced Placement (AP) credits?